Noroff-FEU-Assignments/cross-course-project-verpenunes/README.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request

-- Add a title os a description that let clear your suggestion.
+- Add a title or a description that makes clear your suggestion.

 **After your pull request is merged**

-> After your pull request is merged, you can safely delete your branch.
+> After your pull request is merged, you can delete your branch.

 ## Contact